sbseltzer/ja-srs-utils/README.md

 Believe it or not, it's common for different fonts to draw kanji with slightly different strokes and appearances.
 As such, having a way to cycle between fonts is quite useful, especially when learning to read kanji.

-One of the first things I did when customizing my kanji deck was having a way to display stroke order.
+One of the first things I did when customizing my kanji deck was having a way to display stroke order when clicking/tapping on the kanji.
 This project comes with a font that displays stroke orders to save you the trouble of tracking one down and installing it yourself.

 For example:

 ```
-<p class="cycle-font" font_classes="serif,strokes">{text:Kanji}</p>
+<p class="cycle-font" fonts="StrokeOrder">{text:Kanji}</p>
 ```

-The above will cycle extra classes between serif and strokes.
+The above will cycle the font-family between the default font and StrokeOrder.

 #### Furigana Parsing